On the Integral Part of A-Motivic Cohomology: Anderson -motives and their extension modules

-For the rest of this section, let $\ell$ be a maximal ideal of $A$, and denote by $\cO_{\ell}$ the completed local ring of $A$ at $\ell$.
+Let $\ell$ be a maximal ideal of $A$ and denote by $\cO_{\ell}$ the completed local ring of $A$ at $\ell$.
 We let $F$ be a field containing $K$ and let $\kappa:A\to F$ be the inclusion.
 Let $F^s$ be a separable closure of $F$ and denote by $G_F=\Gal(F^s|F)$ the absolute Galois group of $F$ equipped with the profinite topology.
-The group $G_F$ acts $A$-linearly on the left-hand side of the tensor $A\otimes F^s$, and this action extends by continuity to an $\cO_{\ell}$-linear action of the algebra
+The group $G_F$ acts $A$-linearly on the left-hand side of the tensor $A\otimes F^s$, and this action extends by continuity to an $\cO_{\ell}$-linear action of $G_F$ on the algebra